kashan-babar-6/LinkedList-and-Stack-Implementation-in-CPP/README.md

 # LinkedList-and-Stack-Implementation-in-CPP
-This project contains the complete implementation of two i mportant concepts in DSA called "Linked List" and "Stack".
+This project contains the complete implementation of two important concepts in DSA called "Linked List" and "Stack".
 Project is developed in C++.
 All types of linked list and stacks are developed.
 This is a CLI (Command Line Interface) project.

 ![Screenshot 1](https://github.com/kashan-babar-6/LinkedList-and-Stack-Implementation-in-CPP/assets/151045286/78e5002f-dccc-4a48-a700-6c0c90d4fc70)